diachron/IntegrationLayer/CoreServices/archive/README.md

 ```
 mvn clean package
 ```
 This will produce a war file including all the necessary dependencies.
-You can the deploy the war file as standard web application in Tomcat or JBoss.
+You can then deploy the war file as standard web application in Tomcat or JBoss.